 Announcements and Coming Events

 Regular weekly chair people and greeters are needed.
-If you are a regular chatter (30+ days in chatroom) with 30 days or more of sobriety, please see Trish if you would like to be a greeter.
+If you are a regular chatter (30+ days in chatroom) with 30 days or more of sobriety, please see one of the Monitors if you would like to be a greeter.
 If you have more than 90 days of sobriety, ask Krys for a position as chairperson.
 You may also send a request by clicking on this link, http://www.e-aa.org/help.php Thank you in advance for your service work.

 If you would like to share your story and speak at one of the following meetings, please contact Chris firstname.lastname@example.org.
 Chris will get you set up on the speaker schedule.

-Guest Speaker needed for the Tuesday Night in England Meeting, 3:30 PM EST on May 21st.
+Guest Speaker needed for the Tuesday Night in England Meeting.
+3.30pm EST. December 17th

-Guest Speaker needed for Friday May 24th for the 12 Steps and 12 Traditions Meeting at 9:00pm EST. Topic will be Tradition Four.
+Guest Speaker needed for the 12 Steps and 12 Traditions Meeting at 9:00pm EST on Friday December 13th.
+Topic will be Step Seven.

 Check the full meeting schedule located in the top right corner of the page for all time zones.